How to Use App Control for Business (WDAC) to Secure Your Devices

 Make Notepad Plus Plus Available

-2. After we copy the installer file to another location, we can delete all the files in the original folder because we don’t need them anymore.
-We don’t need to scan the actual installer packages either.
+2. After we copy the installer file to another location, we can delete all the files in the original folder because we no longer need them.
+We don’t need to scan the actual installer packages, either.
 The managed installer Applocker policy will sign every file that the application writes to disk for us.

 Delete the files